InfiniteBlueGX/WarcSearcher/README.md

 # WarcSearcher
-A Python tool that performs regex keyword searching iteratively over the contents of warc.gz files.
-Built using Python 3.11.4.
+A Python tool that performs regex searches iteratively over the contents of warc.gz files.
+Uses Python 3.11.4.

+Known informally as the "Media Un-Loser", this tool is designed to facilitate the parsing of large web archives ([WARC files](https://archive-it.org/post/the-stack-warc-file/)) with a variety of search criteria, primarily in the context of lost media searches.
+It also aims to package the results for sharing in collaborative online settings.

 ## Setup